kristofzerbe/kiko.io/source/_drafts/A-New-Blog-Blogging-and-Synching-en-route.md

 ## Writing on Android

 There are a lot of Markdown editors available on Google Play, but one is outstanding: [iA Writer for Android](https://ia.net/writer/support/android).
-I can open my posts or drafts directly from my Dropbox, without the need of any sychronization.
+I can open my posts or drafts directly from Dropbox, without the need of any sychronization.
 Open, write, close, done.

 ![iA Writer Android](A-New-Blog-Blogging-and-Synching-en-route/ia-writer-1.png)